The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Discussion

 \subsection{Limitations}

-While we aimed at designing a universal method to detect the deployment of inbound SAV at the network edge, our approach has some limitations that may impact the accuracy of the obtained results.
-We rely on one main assumption---the presence of an (open or closed) DNS resolver or a proxy in a tested network.
-In case of the absence of one of them, we cannot conclude on the filtering policies.
-If the probed resolver is closed, our method may only confirm that a particular network does not perform SAV for inbound traffic, at least for some part of its IP address space.
-Only the presence of an open DNS resolver may reveal the SAV presence assuming that the transit networks do not deploy SAV.
+Our approach has some limitations that may impact the accuracy of the results.
+We rely on the main assumption---the presence of a DNS resolver (open or closed) in a tested network.
+If it is not present, we cannot conclude on the filtering policies.
+Closed DNS resolvers only reveal the absence of inbound SAV, at least for some part of networks they belong to.
+Open resolvers, on the contrary, reveal both the absence and the presence of inbound SAV (assuming that transit networks do not deploy SAV).

-From our results, we often cannot unequivocally conclude on the general policies of operators of, for example, larger autonomous systems.
-Some parts of an AS, a BGP prefix, or even a /24 IPv4 (/40 IPv6) network may be configured to allow spoofed packets to enter one subnetwork and to filter spoofed packets in another one.

-The scanner sending spoofed packets should itself be located in the network not performing SAV for outgoing traffic.
-Still, even if a spoofed query leaves our network, it may be filtered by some transit networks and never reach the tested destination.
-Therefore, we plan to test our method from different vantage points.

-There are several reasons, apart from deploying SAV, why we have no data for certain IP address blocks.
-Packet losses and temporary network failures are some of the reasons for not receiving queries from all the target hosts~\cite{Kuhrer:wild}.
-To overcome this limitation, we plan to repeat our measurements regularly and study the persistence of this vulnerability over time.
+Transit filtering may drop our scan packets before they even reach the target networks.
+In some cases, we would not detect vulnerable networks (if only closed resolvers are present), in other cases, we would incorrectly classify vulnerable networks as non-vulnerable (if open resolvers are present).
+However, if our spoofed probes do arrive in the target network, we can detect the absence of inbound SAV.
+In this sense, our results indicate the lower bound of the problem---in an ideal measurement setup without SAV in transit networks, we could detect a larger number of networks vulnerable to spoofing of inbound traffic.

+Some other reasons, such as packet losses or temporary network failures, may also explain the absence of data for certain IP addresses.